SuperS0n1k/pingMC/README.md

 well, we try to give people endless oportunities to make minecraft just like real life thanks to being friends with mojang.
 # can i help?
 yes, you may,we always would love to hear your suggestions!, to suggest a mod, please go to our discussions page [here](https://github.com/reter695/pingMC/discussions)
+## we will be happy to know what you want to suggest!